Housing boom in most of the US could ease shortage, but cost is still a problem

 “If our population grows while our housing stock remains steady, homeownership will be a luxury reserved only for those at the top.
 That is untenable,” Murphy said.

-The post Housing boom in most of the US could ease shortage, but cost is still a problem appeared first on Utah News Dispatch.
+The post Housing boom in most of the US could ease shortage, but cost is still a problem appeared first on Virginia Mercury.